This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 The Cotswalds are similar to Lacock in that they are beautifully preserved medieval villages.
 Tiny in size, the height of their success was during the 13th to 16th centuries, where they flourished from the wool trade.
 Industrialization later would change all this, as the textile industry evolved and the demand for wool decreased.
 These little towns became impoverished, as residents fled to find work in the cities.

 However, this economic demise is the reason why these pretty towns are still intact today.
-Poverty prevents people from tearing down and building new, and further developing these cities.
-Instead, what was already there was left as it was for centuries to come.
+Poverty inhibited further development, so the existing buildings were largely left untouched for centuries to come.

 Mad Max’s Cotswolds Tour takes you to five of these cities, with the first being Castle Combe.
 The four others include: